kaibyao/recipe-chicago-deep-dish-pizza/README.md

 ## Prep: Cheese

-Not much to say here.
 You want 2 cheeses: Mozzarella and Parmesan.

 The Mozzarella needs to be of the dry variety.
 If you use the fresh/wet kind, you'll have to use up a wad of paper towels to soak up the water that comes out after the pizza's done.
 Pre-shredded is easiest, though freshly grated tastes best.
 If you buy the pre-shredded, buy 2 packs.
 The pizza needs a ton of cheese.